Body & Design

 The Q button brings up an interactive controls screen while shooting, that allows you to change camera parameters that can't necessarily be accessed directly through external buttons.
 It also brings overlaid option menus in Live View and Playback modes, offering rapid access to features such as in-camera RAW conversion.

 The rest of the buttons and dials will be familiar to Mark II owners.
 The large rear dial sets exposure compensation in P, Av and Tv modes, and changes the aperture in Manual.
-The joystick is used to move the AF point around the frame, either in concert with the button on the top right corner, or if you prefer directly (via a menu setting).
-We think this makes much more sense for fluid shooting, but sadly you then end up with an entirely vestigial button which can't be customized to do something useful.
+The AF area mode selection button at the top right of the camera acts in conjunction with the index finger dial at the front of the camera to change AF area mode.
+Both the AF-ON and AE/FE Lock buttons can be assigned to customized functions.
+The multi-controller joystick is used to move the AF point around the frame, either in concert with the button on the top right corner or, if you prefer, directly (via a menu setting).
+We think the latter makes much more sense for fluid shooting, and find it odd that this behavior is not enabled by default.

 There are also three new buttons on the back of the 5D Mark III, including the mysteriously-marked 'Rate'.
 Here's an overview of what they do, from top to bottom: